sensu/sensu-go-workshop/lessons/operator/03/README.md

    sensuctl event list
    ```

-   _NOTE (for trainees in instructor-led workshops): try adding `--namespace default` to get a list of events from the `default` namespace._

 1. **Use the `sensuctl entity list` command to get a list of nodes under management.**

    ```shell